Thank you SEGA for proving us with a review code for this game and its DLC!

 Though the character interactions are happy and family friendly, the songs can be a bit darker in nature if you have time to actually read the lyrics.
 Since the songs are sung in Japanese you won’t easily pick up on the themes of love, depression, goddesses, magic, or blaspheming (Oh Jesus!).
 You have the option of setting the subtitled lyrics to be in English or spelled out in Romanji to better understand what they’re singing in Japanese.

 The songs are mostly pop and actually got stuck in my head even though I don't know what they’re saying.
-My favorite song in the game is Love Song.
+My favorite song in the game is.
 The singing is pretty impressive for software, but while the characters are talking in-game you can tell that it’s synthesized.

 Visually Hatsune Miku: Project Mirai looks great on the Vita.
 The character and customization options are plentiful and look good.
 Unfortunately, some of the outfits can be revealing including skimpy swimwear on both the male and female characters.